 Chronic liver diseases, if detected in the early stages, are comparatively easy to reverse if supporting lifestyle changes are deployed.
 That’s why it’s important to know that a liver MRI can help catch potential medical issues early.

-We have designed the Ezra Scan, an MRI-based scan service, to screen for signs of cancer and other abnormalities in all the major organs of the body.
-The Ezra Full Body scans up to 13 organs and is priced at $1,450 (or $125 a month) and the Ezra Full Body Plus is our most advanced service that scans up to 14 organs and is priced at $1,850 (or $165 a month).
-The Ezra Scan also includes a 45-minute consultation with a Medical Provider and mid-year check-ins.
-Check out your nearest Ezra location.
+We have designed the ezra Full Body, an MRI-based scan service, to screen for signs of cancer and other abnormalities in all the major organs of the body.
+It scans up to 13 organs and is priced at $1,450 (or $125 a month) and the ezra Full Body Plus is our most advanced service that scans up to 14 organs and is priced at $1,850 (or $165 a month).